As by public demand the first chapter of my paint guide.

 I use disposable paint brushes as I can’t be bothered to clean them (the only really bad thing I do for the environment beside being human)

 I have a really simple rule for that: use water based paint for everything that you don’t walk on and use oil based paint for everything you do walk on.
 Water based paint is perfect for furniture, woodwork etc as it dries super fast.
 It’s also much better to use indoors as it doesn’t smell and it’s not so toxic.
 Oil based paint is much more durable and hard wearing.
 Experts say that it should be used to paint outdoors but I don’t agree.
 If you get a good water based paint it will last outdoors.

 So water based paint wins.

-Don't go for cheap - DO NOT EVER!
+Don’t go for cheap – DO NOT EVER!
 Cheap paint will take many, many coats and will be in the long run very expensive.
 Settle with a quality paint brand and good tools as it will make your life easier.
-I only use paint from SIGMA COATINGS - not worldwide available.
-I'll get it mixed in any colour I fancy.
+I only use paint from SIGMA COATINGS – not worldwide available and Farrow & Ball.
+I’ll get it mixed in any colour I fancy.

 The Magic of Colour Numbers

 If you go to your local D.I.Y. shop, where they have a paint mixing station, they can mix any colour you desire using any brand of paint you desire.
-For example; if I want to use SIGMA paint but I want a Farrow & Ball colour, it's possible as all colours carry a colour number.
+For example; if I want to use SIGMA paint but I want a Farrow & Ball colour, it’s possible as all colours carry a colour number.
 For example; Farrow & Ball All White 2005 carries universal number: FB approx 2005.
-If my paint guy exactly types this in his mixing station computer he'll get All White by Farrow & Ball and can mix it with anything, even wall paint.
+If my paint guy exactly types this in his mixing station computer he’ll get All White by Farrow & Ball and can mix it with anything, even wall paint.
 DO NOTE: colours may wary as the SIGMA pigments are not the same as Farrow & Ball pigments.